 In some situations, hiding may not be enough.
 If personal safety is compromised and there are no other options, experts from the FBI recommend fighting the attackers as a last resort to staying alive.
 Everyday items, such as fire extinguishers and chairs, can be used as weapons if necessary.
 The FBI recommends arming with anything available, attacking with physical aggression, and committing to the actions in order to provide the best odds for survival.

 Telling authorities about the terrorist attack goes beyond "see something, say something."
 Instead, any details travelers can give about their situation can help authorities plan and complete a rescue operation quickly and efficiently.

 Before arriving in a destination country, travelers should already have the emergency numbers for their local destination programmed into their phone.
 When it is safe to do so, those in a terrorist attack should call the local emergency number and give as many details as they can.

 From there, travelers should brace themselves for police response.
-The NCTSO warns travelers may point guns at them during a rescue, and treat them firmly.
+The NCTSO warns travelers that police may point guns at them during a rescue, and treat them firmly.
 None the less, travelers should be prepared to follow instructions, and be evacuated when it is safe.

 Finally, keeping the number of the local embassy or consulate programmed in a cell phone can help in an emergency situation as well.
 While the embassy cannot use military assets to evacuate travelers, the embassy can help travelers connect with loved ones, and confirm your safety to authorities.